buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayerSetUsage.md

 The _IfcMaterialLayerSetUsage_ determines the usage of _IfcMaterialLayerSet_ in terms of its location and orientation relative to the associated element geometry.
 The location of material layer set shall be compatible with the building element geometry (that is, material layers shall fit inside the element geometry).
 The rules to ensure the compatibility depend on the type of the building element.

 > EXAMPLE  For a cavity brick wall with shape representation SweptSolid, the _IfcMaterialLayerSet.TotalThickness_ shall be equal to the wall thickness.
-Also the _OffsetFromReferenceLine_ shall match the exact positions between the two shape representations of _IfcWallStandardCase_, that is the _IfcShapeRepresentation_'s with _RepresentationIdentifier_="Axis" and _RepresentationIdentifier_="Body".
+Also the _OffsetFromReferenceLine_ shall match the exact positions between the two shape representations of _IfcWall_, that is the _IfcShapeRepresentation_'s with _RepresentationIdentifier_="Axis" and _RepresentationIdentifier_="Body".

 > NOTE  Model view definitions or implementer agreements may provide more instructions on matching between building element geometry and material layer set usage.